severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

 ### CCX frontend
 The CCX frontend is the end-user interface and allows the end-user to create and manage datastores.
 The necessary infrastructure (VMs, volumes, etc) are created and managed by CCX.
 1. Navigate to `https://ccx.localhost` in your web browser.
 2. Register a new user.
-In this configuration, no confirmation email will be sent and you will need to go to `https://ccx.localhost` and login with your email address and password.
+In this configuration, no confirmation email will be sent and you will need to go back to `https://ccx.localhost` (you can press Back in the browser) and login with your email address and password.

 ### CC frontend
 The CC frontend is an administrative interface and allows the CCX administrator to manage datastores.